DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Details on Training and Evaluation Datasets

-Even when the choice of sampling parameters is adequate, the extremely high variability of geometry in our datasets suggests additional data labeling using a number of \textit{data tags,} providing indicators of specific traits.
-We used the following data tags: \begin{itemize} \item \textit{Coarse surfaces (by the number of edges):} spline patches for which triangulated versions have less than 8 edges along any side. \item \textit{Coarse surfaces (by mesh angles):} spline patches for which triangulated versions have a median difference in angles of adjacent faces exceeding 10 degrees. \item \textit{Deviating resolution:} point patches where the average distance between samples deviates by more than $r / 2$ from the specified sampling distance. \item \textit{Sharpness discontinuities:} point patches for which difference in distance annotation in any two neighbouring points exceeds the Euclidean distance between the two. \item \textit{Bad face sampling:} point patches for which the average number of point sampled on each face is not in the range $[0.02, 20]$. \item \textit{Raycasting background:} set to \textit{true} for images where at least one pixel contains background values. \item \textit{Depth discontinuities:} set to \textit{true} for images where depth changes by more than $T = 0.5$ units in neighbouring pixels. \end{itemize}
+\paragraph{Data Flagging.} The extremely high variability of geometry in our datasets suggests additional data labeling using a number of \textit{data flags,} providing indicators of specific traits encountered in the data.
+We used the following Boolean data flags: \begin{itemize} \item \textit{Coarse surfaces (by the number of edges):} spline patches for which triangulated versions have less than 8 edges along any side. \item \textit{Coarse surfaces (by mesh angles):} spline patches for which triangulated versions have a median difference in angles of adjacent faces exceeding 10 degrees. \item \textit{Deviating resolution:} point patches where the average distance between samples deviates by more than $r / 2$ from the specified sampling distance. \item \textit{Sharpness discontinuities:} point patches for which difference in distance annotation in any two neighboring points exceeds the Euclidean distance between the two. \item \textit{Bad face sampling:} point patches for which the average number of point sampled on each face is not in the range $[r, 100r]$. \item \textit{Raycasting background:} set to \textit{true} for images where at least one pixel contains background values. \item \textit{Depth discontinuities:} set to \textit{true} for images where depth changes by more than $T = 0.5$ units in neighboring pixels. \end{itemize} Our final datasets (DEF-Sim) are formed so that all flags are required to be false, except for \textit{Depth discontinuities}, and \textit{Raycasting background}, that we allow to take arbitrary values when forming \emph{with bg} versions of our data.